ossf/security-baseline/architecture/consumption-architecture-dependency-management.md

 # Open Source Software Dependency Management
 Open source software is the foundation of the digital world we live in.
 It powers critical infrastructure and impacts people's everyday lives.

-[SonaType latest state of the software supply chain report](https://www.sonatype.com/state-of-the-software-supply-chain/Introduction) has show among the monitored OSS ecosystems:
+[Sonatype's latest state of the software supply chain report](https://www.sonatype.com/state-of-the-software-supply-chain/Introduction) has shown among the monitored OSS ecosystems:
 * An average 29% of year-over-year growth of OSS projects
 * Demands for open source ecosystems are still growing, measured by the number of download requests
 * The number of malicious packages tripled in 2023 compared to 2022.